disruptive-technologies/python-client/docs/quickstart.rst

    # Using Service Account credentials, authenticate the entire package.
    dt.default_auth = dt.Auth.service_account(key_id, secret, email)

-See the :ref:`Authentication` section for more details.
+See the :ref:`Authentication` section for the various ways of authenticating the package.

 Usage
 =====